 And, finally, the benefit that I think of the most is that eating live, fermented foods supplies our digestive tracts with “living cultures essential to breaking down food and assimilating nutrients.”

-Well, you will need for this sauerkraut recipe is a large bowl or plastic bucket, a glass jar or crock, some kind of pounder, a wood or plastic follower (a plastic lid that fits inside your crock or jar), a weight (could simply be a jar of water or rocks), cabbage, and kosher salt.
+What you will need for this sauerkraut recipe is a large bowl or plastic bucket, a glass jar or crock, some kind of pounder, a wood or plastic follower (a plastic lid that fits inside your crock or jar), a weight (could simply be a jar of water or rocks), cabbage, and kosher salt.

-Sandor Katz recommends 3 Tablespoons of salt for 5 pounds of cabbage, but also says that he uses more salt in the summer and less in the winter.
+Sandor Katz recommends 3 tablespoons of salt for 5 pounds of cabbage, but also says that he uses more salt in the summer and less in the winter.
 So, look at the 3 tablespoons as a place to start experimenting.

 To start this sauerkraut recipe, remove the outer leaves of the cabbage and set aside.

 Cut the head(s) into quarters and remove the cores.
 Then, slice the cabbage thinly (about the thickness of a dime).

 Place the cut cabbage in the bowl or bucket, adding salt as you go so that the salt is layered with the cabbage.

 Pound the cabbage with a your pounder (I used the plunger for my Vitamix – be creative here, a clean baseball bat can work…) to bruise the cabbage and draw out the juice.
 This is a great step to involve kids.
 Rowan always enjoys pounding the cabbage.
 Pound the cabbage until it becomes somewhat translucent and there is plenty of cabbage juice at the bottom of the bowl.
 Kids have loads of fun making this sauerkraut recipe.